sohv/mlboardkit/README.md

 Python requirement: 3.9+

 Full usage and CLI examples are in `usage.md`.
+Here is a [demo notebook](https://colab.research.google.com/drive/1Z7ltGDY89NFUT3Vyzl71nWls2y0DsjLb?usp=sharing) that demonstrates the usage of this library in a ML project.